“The Spirit is Paramount, it is the Highest Thing”, Sahasrara Puja Evening Talk. Thredbo (Australia) 3 May 1987.

 There should be some balance that machines are for us, we are not for the machines.
-Then new types of machines are coming out now to befool the people, to take advantage of their stupidity I should say, and change one after another things, as creating fashions.
-As I’m told in America, every bathroom has a different type of a switch or a handle, you don’t know which one to push.
+Then new types of machines are coming out now to befool the people, to take advantage of their stupidity, I should say, and change one after another things, as creating fashions.
+As I’m told in America, every bathroom has a different type of a switch or a handle; you don’t know which one to push.
 You push one handle and you might feel you might get all the water on top of your head, is a new style.
-Now I’ve seen the bathroom that I have − it’s very interesting!
-You must know horse-riding to get into it!
-And it’s all surrounded by glass, I mean anybody would be nervous taking bath in there; and there are big, big holes you see, just as handles.
+Now I’ve seen the bathroom that I have − it’s very interesting.
+You must know horse-riding to get into it. [laughter] And it’s all surrounded by glass; I mean anybody would be nervous taking bath in there, and there are big, big holes you see, just as handles.

 Now in, say, in Rome they have a new idea, that they should wear all the things with the sequins all over.
 Now the sequins thing you cannot wash much.
 So today they’ll waste all their money on the sequins, tomorrow they cannot wash it, they’ll get dirty, so they’ll start on something else.

-We have to be normal people as Sahaja yogis, to understand that we’ll not allow matter to supersede us.
-Now today just to celebrate the Sahasrara Day in full way, I thought of wearing a sari with many chakras.
-It has some symbol, it’s symbolic thing; and the starry sky that you see all over, to represent that, the blue color.
-Blue color is the sign of depth.
+We have to be normal people as Sahaja Yogis, to understand that we’ll not allow matter to supersede us.
+Now today, just to celebrate the Sahasrara Day in full way, I thought of wearing a sari with many chakras.
+It has some symbol, it’s symbolic thing; and the starry sky that you see all over, to represent that, the blue colour.
+Blue colour is the sign of depth.
 It has some symbol.
 It’s not without any symbol, without any meaning, that you wear anything because some factory’s producing these things in bulk and they must be sold.
 We should be out of all these things.
 These things should not touch us, these things should not impress us, but we should laugh at them.
 Oh, there is now a new craze has started, another one, and now they are looking like scarecrows everywhere, I find.
-I mean, they can be used for that purpose very easily!
+I mean, they can be used for that purpose very easily.
 It’s terrible the way things are working out.

 So we have no feelings, we just don’t talk to anyone, our hearts are frozen.
 We feel afraid to talk to human beings.
 We cannot tolerate our children.
 In London in every, every week − in London city, not I am saying England − they are killing two children every week.
 We have no love for our children, we can’t bear our children.
 We have no love for each other, no love for cooking, no love for doing something for your husband, husband has no love for doing anything for the wife.
 All the time what pictures they show is husband and wife fighting, all the time − how can there be?
 There’s no love, there’s no affection, there’s no kindness.
 What is the fight going on?